 How soon can new team players gain access to pertinent information?
 Multiple log-ins slow down and overwhelm employees new to the company or a team project.
 A powerful search engine in an inclusive platform for both work assignments and workplace collaboration turns document hunts into a stress-free task.

 Mobile device connection keeps work flowing at all times.
-Questions and ideas can be posted on-the-spot even when the tablet, laptop, or desktop isn’t handy.
+Questions and ideas can be posted on-the-spot even when a laptop, or desktop isn’t handy.
 All mobile apps are not created equal, so be sure the mobile app design is innovative.